abdulrahemfaqih/abdulrahemfaqih/README.md

 <!-- :computer: Hello, I'm Richie Zhou.
 Currently, I'm pursuing my master's in Computer Science at <a href="https://www.cs.columbia.edu/" target="blank">Columbia University</a>.
 Previously, I earned my bachelor's degree in Computer Science & Data Science from the <a href="https://cdis.wisc.edu/" target="blank">University of Wisconsin-Madison</a>. -->
 :computer: Hello, I'm a student majoring in Informatics Engineering at <a href='https://www.trunojoyo.ac.id/' target='blank'>Universitas Trunojoyo Madura</a>.
 I am currently in my 5th semester, driven by a passion for continuous learning and innovation in the field of technology.

-- :compuster I’m currently a student majoring in Informatics Engineering, focusing on front-end and back-end development for web applications and machine learning.
+- :computer I’m currently a student majoring in Informatics Engineering, focusing on front-end and back-end development for web applications and machine learning.
 - :globe_with_meridians: Visit my <a href='#' target='blank'>portfolio website</a> (coming soon) to learn more about me.
 - :email: How to reach me: &nbsp; <a href="linkedin.com/in/abdul-rahem-faqih-ab98072b6"><img src="https://img.shields.io/badge/linkedin-%230077B5.svg?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>